 Sangaruda (Limited Giclee Edition of 200)

 "Sangaruda, The Violet City" is a 16" x 20" giclee print on Moab Entrada Natural Rag.
-Prints are hand signed and numbered in a limited edition of 200 and come with an accompanying poem.
+Prints are hand signed and numbered in a limited edition of 200.

 - Paper Size: 16" x 20" with cut edges